maruel/bin_pub/README.md

 ## Tmux

-My .tmux.conf includes a call to print_load, which prints the 1s CPU load every 5 seconds, including MB/s and IO/s for disks, and on linux additionally network KB/s.
+My .tmux.conf includes a call to [print_stats](print_stats), which prints the 1s CPU load every 5 seconds, including MB/s and IO/s for disks, and on linux additionally network KB/s.

 How it looks on Ubuntu: